In 1993, my 19 year old brain latched on to a movie character and wouldn't let go. Now in 2015, I rewatched to find out why.

 For example, Sam has been pursuing a job at the video store, where he hopes to capitalize on his special interest.
 But Benny thinks Sam should make a living as a performer.
 Sam resists this idea, and in the confrontation, Benny and Joon discuss Sam like he isn't there:

-Benny comes off looking like a big huge jerk in this scene.
+This is what addressing ableism looks like.
+Benny comes off looking like a big huge jerk in this scene. |

 "What is your problem?"
 Benny asks Joon.
 "This is his chance to do something, be somebody."